christopherfr/IDs-patterns_tasa-challenge/README.md

 # The IDs Patterns (Los Patrones de los IDs)
-My solution to one of the questions of the TASA Challenge pre-selection stage.
+This is my solution to one of the questions of the TASA Challenge pre-selection stage.
 The complete test can be found [here]( https://docs.google.com/document/d/1rI5UzbvUe2KcMefqCgUwZ2qjkS3OQ0Yf3NTL-teiYz4/edit).

 The translated question (made by [DeepL](https://www.deepl.com/translator)) is the following:
 > Last year, a client classification was performed using a segmentation algorithm and the algorithm was uploaded to the company's Git repository.
 Last week, they requested a count of how many customers belong to a category.
 Unfortunately, the segmentation algorithm was uploaded into a branch that no longer exists and was never integrated into the base code.
 The logic was lost and a customer type column was never saved.